-Encouraging new entrants to reflect the diversity of the UK in the industry, PACT offers six-month placements at production companies to entry-level diverse talent.
+Encouraging new entrants to reflect the diversity of the UK in the industry, PACT offers six-month placements at production companies to entry-level diverse talent and media training schemes.

-A professional development scheme offering skills in Camera, Sound, Edit, Art, Production, VFX, Costume, Script Editing and AD departments for new entrants.
+A professional development scheme offering skills in Camera, Sound, Edit, Art, Production, VFX, Costume, Script Editing and AD departments for new entrants and media training schemes.

 This scheme runs alongside the Edinburgh TV Festival in August for anyone 18+ who wants to start a career in television.
-It offers its successful applicants masterclasses, workshops, a free festival pass and a year of mentoring.
+It offers its successful applicants masterclasses, workshops, a free festival pass and a year of mentoring and media training schemes.

 Helps new entrants train in factual and documentary programme-making.
 It offers training, networking, a placement and mentoring.

-This organisation focuses on young people with limited educational or employment opportunities and equips them with skills to support them in long term and successful employment in the television and media industries.
+This organisation focuses on young people with limited educational or employment opportunities and equips them with skills to support them in long term and successful employment in the television and media training schemes industries.

 Developing careers for BAME people in the advertising production industry across the full range of departments, from hair and makeup to post-production.